 Donor Covered Fees was officially released for all new Fundraising Suite campaigns in August 2016.
 You, as the campaign owner and manager, can turn Donor Covered Fees on in the campaign editor, on the donation page under donation settings.

-Below is a screenshot of the interface (note: Donor Covered Fees was still called “Classy Mode” at the time of screenshot).
+Below is a screenshot of the interface (note: Donor Covered Fees is still called “Classy Mode” in the platform, though it will be changing soon).

-Enabling Donor Covered Fees will put a box on the donation form that supporters can click to cover the donation fees on their gift.
-They’ll also be presented with a new donation total that includes the fee, so they know exactly how much they’re being charged.
+Enabling Donor Covered Fees will put a box on the donation form that supporters can click to help cover the donation fees on their gift.
+In the Classy platform, you can choose a custom percentage that adds on anywhere from 0% to 15% of the donation to the final gift amount.
+This range covers every possible processing fee amount when using Classy, and you can choose a custom percentage for each of your campaigns or set a global percentage that applies across all of your efforts.
+The donor will be presented with a new donation total that includes the fee.
 The total will automatically update:

 You can also choose to have Donor Covered Fees selected by default: users will cover the cost of the transaction fee unless they uncheck the box.
 Donors still have the choice to cover the transaction fee, or not, in every contingency.